jdohertydev/turia-park-run/README.md

 * This section aims to give the user all the key information in the most concise way possible.
 This is achieved using three simple headings with minimal text.
 * The colours from the logo are used in each column to break up the text and make it more visually appealing.
-* Icons that are familiar to users are used in ‘Where do you meet?’ as well as embedded hyperlinks that open externally to Google Maps.
+* Icons that are familiar to users are used in 'Where do you meet?' as well as embedded hyperlinks that open externally to Google Maps.

 ![Screenshot of information section](assets/images/readme-images/information-section.jpg)